neurosnap/starfx/README.md

 That's better, now only one task can be alive at one time.

+Both thunks and endpoints simply listen for particular actions being emitted onto the `ActionContext` -- which is just an event emitter -- and then call the middleware stack with that action.

-Both thunks and endpoints support overriding the default `takeEvery` supervisor for either our officially supported supervisors `takeLatest` and `takeLeading` or even a custom one!
+Both thunks and endpoints support overriding the default `takeEvery` supervisor for either our officially supported supervisors `takeLatest` and `takeLeading`, or a user-defined supervisor.

 That's it.
 We are just leveraging the same tiny API that we are already using in `starfx`.